hendrasutanto/microservices-with-csharp-and-dotnet/README.md

 1. On the navigation menu, select **ksqlDB** and click **Create Application Myself**.
 1. Select **Global Access** and then **Continue**.
 1. Name you ksqlDB application and set the streaming units to **1**.
 Click **Launch Application!**
+1. It will take a few minutes to provision the ksqlDB application.
+We will come back later to check it out.

 > **Note:** A Confluent Streaming Unit is the unit of pricing for Confluent Cloud ksqlDB.
 A CSU is an abstract unit that represents the size of your kSQL cluster and scales linearly.